ads8046/gpt-ai-chat-bot/README.md

 # Getting Started with the LuminaAI ChatBot

 This project is a custom chatbot powered by the OpenAI Chats API.
-The project is a clone of ChatGPT and was developed for getting an understanding of the OpenAI APIs, the parameters to tune the desired output, and recollect
+The project is a clone of ChatGPT and was developed for getting an understanding of the OpenAI APIs and the API parameters to tune the desired output.
+This web app is not created for commercial use.

+Author: Atharva Shivankar <ads8046@rit.edu>

 ## Starting the project